jt14den/ucla-workshop/git-notes/02-tracking-files.md

     Starting to think about Mars
 ~~~

-`git log` lists all revisions  made to a repository in reverse chronological order.
+* `git log` lists all revisions  made to a repository in **reverse chronological order**.
-The listing for each revision includes
-the revision's full identifier
-(which starts with the same characters as
+* The listing for each revision includes the revision's full identifier (which starts with the same characters as
 the short identifier printed by the `git commit` command earlier),
 the revision's author,
 when it was created,